KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 - The [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)
   (`Ctrl+Shift+P`) is your friend.
 It allows you to search for and run commands,
     and is a great way to discover features.
-- There is extensive documentation available for VSCode at https://code.visualstudio.com/docs.
+- There is extensive documentation available for VS Code at https://code.visualstudio.com/docs.
 - There are first-party video tutorials available at https://code.visualstudio.com/docs/getstarted/introvideos.